connormckelvey/jumpcloud/README.md

 ### Shutdown

-`http.Server.Shutdown` with timeout Context isn't good enough.
-Even though open connections are allowed to complete within the time out, a long running request may get killed when the timeout is reached.
+`http.Server.Shutdown` with a timeout Context isn't good enough.
+Even though open connections are allowed to complete within the timeout, a long running request may get killed when the timeout is reached.
 Using a `sync.WaitGroup`, the application waits for all `/hash` requests to complete before calling `http.Server.Shutdown`

 ### External Dependencies